-The Company did not provide financial support to the unconsolidated VIEs during the three months ended March 31, 2022 and the fiscal year ended December 31, 2021.
-As of March 31, 2022 and December 31, 2021, there were no explicit arrangements or implicit variable interests that could require the Company to provide financial support to the unconsolidated VIEs.
+The Company did not provide financial support to the unconsolidated VIEs during the six months ended June 30, 2022 and the fiscal year ended December 31, 2021.
+As of December 31, 2021, there were no explicit arrangements or implicit variable interests that could require the Company to provide financial support to the unconsolidated VIEs.
 The maximum exposure to loss of investments in unconsolidated ventures was determined as the carrying value plus any future funding commitments.
-Refer to Note 16, "Commitments and Contingencies" for further discussion.
+The carrying value and maximum exposure to loss of the investments in unconsolidated joint ventures at December 31, 2021 was \$16.2 million.